 1. Viewing the results for the base year.
-Given the tremendous number of HSMUs, the user can select for which Member States to the load the information.
+Given the tremendous number of HSMUs, the user can select for which Member States the information should be loaded.

 2. Comparing the results for the base with the baseline (projection results), comparison between two points in time.
 Again, the user can select the Member States.